Feedback on EASA Easy Access Rules

 The Easy Access Rules were developed as part of the project’s larger goal to provide a single, integrated source of aviation rules.
 They have been made available in both PDF and online formats (mobile friendly).
-EASA is now gathering data to evaluate their usefulness and impact on work efficiency.
+As it does regularly – last in 2021 – EASA has been gathering data to evaluate their usefulness and impact on work efficiency.

 - Collect feedback on the Easy Access Rules, which will serve as input for improving the outputs of the eRules project.